May 17, 2012

 Wisconsin Ledge AVA Set for TTB Approval

 Few experiences capture the character of a region more than a visit to a winery.
 The authentic connection that consumers are making with local wines and local wineries is undoubtedly a major factor driving resurgence of Midwest winemaking.
-In Wisconsin, winery owner Steve DeBaker, has prevailed in a seven-year effort to establish a viticultural area for northeast Wisconsin that will define and brand this upcoming wine producing region.
+In Wisconsin, winery owner Steve DeBaker, has prevailed in a seven-year effort to establish a viticultural area for northeast Wisconsin that will define and brand this up and coming wine producing region.

-“This recognition of this specific grape growing region in Northeast Wisconsin will not only establish it as a destination for world-wide travelers, but it will also put our region on the map as one of the great grape growing regions in the world,” said DeBaker, owner of Trout Springs Winery in Greenleaf.
+“The recognition of this specific grape growing region in Northeast Wisconsin will not only establish it as a destination for world-wide travelers, but it will also put our region on the map as one of the great grape growing regions in the world,” said DeBaker, owner of Trout Springs Winery in Greenleaf.
 Pending likely approval by TTB in December, the new AVA will be called the Wisconsin Ledge AVA.

 Many of the 120 exhibits that are part of the AVA application explain the unusual geology from which the Wisconsin Ledge AVA derives its name.
 The Wisconsin Ledge is a rock escarpment that extends from eastern Wisconsin to Niagara Falls.
 In fact, Niagara Falls spills over the same bed of rock that the new AVA sits on.
 In eastern Door County the Wisconsin Ledge limestone is as much as 1,850 feet thick.